YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ```

 In contrast, we see that the CNP completely fails to model the predictive distribution: the mean function is overly smooth and hardly passes through the context points.
-Moreover, we might hope that a CNP trained on the sample functions from this GP might learn to leverage this periodic structure, but it seems that no notion of periodicity has been learned in the predictions.
+Moreover, it seems that no notion of periodicity has been learned in the predictions.
 Finally, the uncertainty seems constant, and is significantly overestimated everywhere.
-It seems that the CNP is has failed to learn the more complex structure of the optimal predictive distribution for this kernel.
+It seems that the CNP has failed to learn the more complex structure of the optimal predictive distribution for this kernel.

-Let's now test the CNP on a more interesting task, one where we do _not_ have access to the ground truth predictive distribution: image completion.
+Let's now test the CNP (same architecture) on a more interesting task, one where we do _not_ have access to the ground truth predictive distribution: image completion.
 As described on the previous page, an image can be viewed as a function from the 2D plane to $\mathbb{R}$ (for monochrome images) or to $\mathbb{R}^3$ (for RGB images).
 During meta-training, we treat each image as a sampled function, and split the image into context and target pixels.
-At test time, we can feed in a new context set and query the CNP at all the pixel locations, to interpolate the missing values in the image. {numref}`CNP_img_interp_text` shows the results:
+At test time, we can feed in a new context set and query the CNP at all the pixel locations, to interpolate the missing values / targets in the image. {numref}`CNP_img_interp_text` shows the results:

 ```{figure} ../gifs/CNP_img_interp.gif
 ---